Editor selections by Topic and Unit

 This short video was created to demystify the process of the center-seeking centripetal force and how it acts to keep objects moving along a curved path.
 The video uses footage of a looping roller coaster and a high school student swinging a cup of water around his head without spilling.
 It's a well-balanced, engaging explanation of what makes a roller coaster rider feel pinned to the seat -- it's not just the seat belt, it's centripetal force pushing the cars downward toward the center of the loop.
 Resource includes background information and discussion questions.

-Teachers' Domain is a growing collection of videos, lessons, and activities assembled by researchers and experienced teachers to promote the use of digital resources in the classroom.
+PBS Learning Media is a growing collection of videos, lessons, and activities assembled by researchers, scientists, and experienced teachers to promote the use of digital resources in the classroom.

 Please note that this resource requires Flash.